 Observers will adhere to the following observation conferencing requirements for both partial and full observations:

-Pre-conferences will be conducted within five (5) instructional days prior to the observation.
+Pre-conferences for supervisor observations will be conducted within five (5) instructional days prior to the observation.

-Post-observation conferences will be conducted within five (5) working days.
+Post-observation conferences for all observations will be conducted within five (5) working days.

 The summative evaluation conference shall be held at the end of the summative evaluation cycle.

-Full and Partial (Partial) Observation:
+Full and Partial Observation:

 The administrator may determine that the pre-conference may be conducted through electronic, written, or personal correspondence on full and partial evaluations.
 The post-observation conference will be done in person.